skypilot-org/skypilot/docs/source/examples/docker-containers.rst

 SkyPilot can run a container either as a task, or as the runtime environment of a cluster.

-* If the container image is invocable / has an entrypoint: run it as a task.
+* If the container image is invocable / has an entrypoint: run it :ref:`as a task <docker-containers-as-tasks>`.
-* Otherwise, the container image is likely to be used as a runtime environment (e.g., ``ubuntu``) and you likely have extra commands to run inside the container: run it as a runtime environment.
+* Otherwise, the container image is likely to be used as a runtime environment (e.g., ``ubuntu``) and you likely have extra commands to run inside the container: run it :ref:`as a runtime environment <docker-containers-as-runtime-environments>`.

+.. _docker-containers-as-tasks:

 Running Containers as Tasks
 ---------------------------